-By his return, he was critical of the Bible as history, and wondered why all religions should not be equally valid.
-[195] In the next few years, while intensively speculating on geology and the transmutation of species, he gave much thought to religion and openly discussed this with his wife $\underline{\text{Emma}}$, whose beliefs also came from intensive study and questioning.
-[107]
+Upon his return, he expressed a critical view of the Bible's historical accuracy and questioned the basis for considering one religion more valid than another.
+[208] In the next few years, while intensively speculating on geology and the transmutation of species, he gave much thought to religion and openly discussed this with his wife Emma, whose beliefs similarly came from intensive study and questioning.
+[108]

 The theodicy of Paley and Thomas Malthus vindicated evils such as starvation as a result of a benevolent creator's laws, which had an overall good effect.
-To Darwin, natural selection produced the good of adaptation but removed the need for design, [197] and he could not see the work of an omnipotent deity in all the pain and suffering, such as the ichneumon wasp paralysing caterpillars as live food for its eggs.
-Though he thought of religion as a tribal survival strategy, Darwin was reluctant to give up the idea of God as an ultimate lawgiver.
+To Darwin, natural selection produced the good of adaptation but removed the need for design, [210] and he could not see the work of an omnipotent deity in all the pain and suffering, such as the ichneumon wasp paralysing caterpillars as live food for its eggs.
+[159] Though he thought of religion as a tribal survival strategy, Darwin was reluctant to give up the idea of God as an ultimate lawgiver.
 He was increasingly troubled by the problem of evil.
-[198][199]
+[211][212]

-Darwin remained close friends with the vicar of Downe, John Brodie Innes, and continued to play a leading part in the parish work of the church, [200] but from around 1849 would go for a walk on Sundays while his family attended church.
-[196] He considered it "absurd to doubt that a man might be an ardent theist and an evolutionist" [201][202] and, though reticent about his religious views, in 1879 he wrote that "I have never been an atheist in the sense of denying the existence of a God. - I think that generally ... an agnostic would be the most correct description of my state of mind".
-[107][201]
+Darwin remained close friends with the vicar of Downe, John Brodie Innes, and continued to play a leading part in the parish work of the church, [213] but from c.
+1849 would go for a walk on Sundays while his family attended church.
+[209] He considered it "absurd to doubt that a man might be an ardent theist and an evolutionist" [214][215] and, though reticent about his religious views, in 1879 he wrote that "I have never been an atheist in the sense of denying the existence of a God. - I think that generally ... an agnostic would be the most correct description of my state of mind".
+[108][214]